 Fresh Farm-to-Fork Food Readily Available

-Certified Farmers’ Markets are open on Thursdays from 10 am to 1:30 pm at Capitol Mall to offer shoppers locally-sourced fruits, vegetables, baked goods, flowers, herbs, and cheeses.
-The downtown markets offer shoppers a chance to come face-to-face with their food source, offering the freshest California-grown seasonal favorites from asparagus in the spring to apples in the fall.
+Certified Farmers’ Markets are open on Wednesdays from 9 am to 1:30 pm at Capitol Mall to offer chefs and shoppers locally-sourced fruits, vegetables, baked goods, flowers, herbs, and cheeses.
+The downtown markets offers chefs and shoppers a chance to come face-to-face with their food source, offering the freshest California-grown seasonal favorites from asparagus in the spring to apples in the fall.

 Get ready to fill your stylish bags with farm-fresh produce and deliciously vibrant flower bouquets!
 Meet the farmers who will be at this year’s Dwontown Certified Farmers’ Market.

 Vendor Applications for 2021 are now closed.